trussworks/trussels-guide/Trussels-Guide.md

 ### Things we're sending you
 * Invitation to **Gusto** — more on that later — arrives just after you sign
     * Information about **health insurance** (it’ll say it’s in California because that’s where Truss is registered as a business.
 We promise it’s ok, but please still check in if you’re worried) — probably arrives along with Gusto
 * A **laptop** — to do your work! — arrives before your first day.
-You’ll run through the :lock: [securely setting up your Mac checklist](https://docs.google.com/document/d/1YSMWKzBymP591r4s4a1Ih0iI3ghoNpYSY8S_dFLqoxs/edit) during your onboarding call.
+You’ll run through the :lock:[securely setting up your Mac checklist](https://docs.google.com/document/d/1YSMWKzBymP591r4s4a1Ih0iI3ghoNpYSY8S_dFLqoxs/edit) during your onboarding call.
 This (and other) link(s) won’t work until you have your @truss.works email address set up.
 * A company **credit card** — to purchase things more easily through the company!
 Activated upon arrival — contact the onboarding manager if it hasn’t arrived and you have need of it.
 It is not tied to your personal credit.
 (Currently, we are transitioning from the ChaseInk credit card to the Wells Fargo credit card.
 You will receive both.
 Do not use the Wells Fargo card yet.
 More information to come.)
 * A **T-shirt** — to show you belong! — arrives a week or four after joining.
 * A **sticker** — to stick to things! — arrives a week or four after joining.